 The most important pro to me is that Loki Research is truly a David competing against Goliaths.
 Loki Research is run by Scott Kormeier, who is the one and only employee.
 With rocketry being a relatively small, niche hobby, having more, viable vendors is extremely important, and a challenge for the smallest of them.
-Supporting the little guys makes rocketry stronger by providing more options and keeping the big guys innovating.
+Supporting the little guys makes rocketry stronger by providing more options and keeping them all innovating new products.
 Also, the level of service Scott provides sets the standard for the industry.
+He has over 20 years of customer service experience.
 He has invested quite a bit of time and effort to source all of his raw materials from US sources, and improve the quality and consistency of Loki products.

 One last pro, is that the snap ring style cases are basically a requirement for research motors.
 This is vital for those who are interested in that branch of rocketry.
-While there are other snap ring cases out there, since Loki cases fit motor retainers with little difference from AeroTech or CTI, one rocket can fly commercial loads as well as research loads.
+While there are other snap ring cases out there, since Loki cases fit motor retainers with little difference from AeroTech or CTI, one rocket can fly commercial loads as well as research loads which adds even more dollar value to Loki Research hardware.

 As I mentioned earlier, ease of use is one of the strong suits of a Loki motor.
 The hardware consists of 3 major parts – the case, the nozzle and the bulkhead, with 2 snap rings and a stainless steel washer rounding out the parts bill.
 A 38mm reload is made up of 2 large O-rings, 6 smaller delay grain O-rings, a liner, the proper number of grains (1-8 depending on the reload), the delay grain, and the ejection charge.
 The 54mm motors omit the ejection charge and have a tracking grain with a single O-ring in place of the delay grain and 6 O-rings.
-Assembly of a 38mm motor takes approximately five minutes.
+Assembly of a 38mm motor takes approximately five minutes, although Scott says it takes him about half that.
 The description below makes it sound far more complicated than reality.
 Scott has an excellent video available on YouTube for both the 38mm and 54mm motors.

 Contents of an I405 White reload with the 38/740 hardware